Sir Francis Winnington, 5th Baronet: Personal life

-On 5 February 1879, Winnington was married to Jane Spencer-Churchill (1858–1940) at the church of All Saints, Ennismore Gardens in London.
+On 5 February 1879, Winnington married Jane Spencer-Churchill (1858–1940) at the church of All Saints, Ennismore Gardens in London.
 Jane was the eldest daughter of Lord Alfred Spencer-Churchill and the Hon.
 Harriet Gough-Calthorpe.
 Her paternal grandparents were George Spencer-Churchill, 6th Duke of Marlborough and Lady Jane Stewart and her maternal grandparents were Frederick Gough, 4th Baron Calthorpe and Lady Charlotte Sophia Somerset (eldest daughter of Henry Somerset, 6th Duke of Beaufort), Together, they were the parents of: